nanbei45/metaTP/README.md

 （4）Meta network analysis: analyze the network connections between different species at different levels and generate a Meta network.<br>
 （5）Subnetwork analysis: analyze the network structure of different samples and groups, extract topological structure features, and generate network information corresponding to each sample.<br>
 （6）Subnetwork analysis of each group: analyze the subnetwork structure corresponding to each group (such as different altitudes, different species, etc.) and draw the network of each group.<br>
-Execute the following command to complete the overall process analysis of the gene co-expression network：<br>

 ```Python
   all codes in Gene_co-expression_network.zip
 ```